anorimaki/selfbalancing-robot/firmware/esp8266/README.md

 - Initializes MPU-9250 and loads stored calibration.
 - Loads DMP firmware to MPU-9250.
 - Signals PIC microcontroller to starts its activity.
-- Connects with WiFi AP.
+- Initializes WiFi connection.

 After initialization, the application:
 - Attends the HTTP requests to its REST API.
 The REST API is documented [here](./doc/restapi.md).
 - Monitor the `flash` button of the circuit.
 At runtime, this button allows you to change the PID offset calibration.
 A short pulse increases offset and a long pulse decreases it.

+## WiFi modes
+//TBD

 ## Build
 Build script is based on [makeEspArduino.mk](https://github.com/plerup/makeEspArduino).
 If you have problems to build the firmware, you could refer to this project that is pretty well documented.